 Key to Equitable Growth’s success is the support of our Steering Committee and the work of our staff.
 Equitable Growth’s Steering Committee includes top scholars in economics and influential policymakers.
 With support and counsel from our Steering Committee, Equitable Growth staff elevate research that is both relevant to policymakers and on the cutting edge of the fields of economics and the social sciences.

-Founded in 2013, Equitable Growth has seeded more than $7 million to more than 250 scholars in the United States through its competitive grants program as of the end of 2021.
+Founded in 2013, Equitable Growth has seeded more than $8.8 million to nearly 350 scholars in the United States through its competitive grants program as of the end of 2022.
 Our staff then elevates the findings of this research—what we know about rising inequality, declining mobility, and the consequences of longstanding racial and gender inequities and persistent racism—so policymakers can effect change and boost broadly shared growth.

 Simultaneously, we create feedback loops between academia and policymakers to inspire researchers to tackle the pressing economic questions and challenges facing our country.
 This evidence is elevated to policymakers through our events, convenings, Working Paper series, and other strategic communications and external outreach strategies.
 We connect the disparate strands of policy, communications, and research to seed long-term structural change in U.S. economic policies.

 Our 2021 annual report, “Ensuring an Equitable Recovery,” chronicles the array of evidence-based policy recommendations we developed to drive the U.S. economic recovery from the COVID-19 recession.
 The report provides concise snapshots of innovative and successful initiatives spanning our key issue areas of measuring growth, family economic security, inequality and mobility, taxes and macroeconomics, market structure and competition, and raising wages.

 Equitable Growth is committed to identifying additional avenues for exploration through our annual grantmaking request for research proposals and to continuing to build a bridge between academics and policymakers to help address inequality and achieve broad-based economic growth.
 Over the next several years, we will focus on how disparities among different racial and ethnic groups slows overall U.S. economic growth, as well as on how climate change affects growth, as we continue to elevate evidence for a strong U.S. economy.